william761/learnings/Log_Parsing/spark_log_parsing001/README.md

 Python: This project uses Python programming language.

 Pip installs: The following pip installs are required to run this project:
-  -awscli
+  + awscli
-  -boto3
+  + boto3
-  -pandas
+  + pandas
-  -matplotlib
+  + matplotlib
-  -numpy
+  + numpy
-  -re (regular expression)
+  + re (regular expression)

 **Steps**

-  -Extract the log data from S3 bucket using boto3.
+  + Extract the log data from S3 bucket using boto3.

-  -Use regular expression (re) to extract the messages from the log data.
+  + Use regular expression (re) to extract the messages from the log data.

-  -Use pandas to manipulate the extracted data.
+  + Use pandas to manipulate the extracted data.

-  -Use matplotlib to visualize the data and understand the top events in the log.
+  + Use matplotlib to visualize the data and understand the top events in the log.

 **Conclusion**